mahfujarr/Xpense/readme.md

 - 🔐 User authentication (registration & login)
 - 💸 Add, edit, and delete expenses
 - 📂 Custom category management
-- 📅 Expense history grouped by month
+- 📅 Expense history grouped by month or day
 - 📊 Dashboard with summary cards
 - 🧠 Responsive design for mobile and desktop